xbcsmith/epr-workshop/07-epr-sboms/01-sboms.md

 ## Event Receiver Schema

-Event recievers have a `schema` we can attach a JSON Schema object to as part of the creation process.
+Event receivers have a `schema` we can attach a JSON Schema object to as part of the creation process.
 Event receivers are required to have a schema.
 This schema plays a crucial role in validating the payload of events linked to the event receiver.
 Leveraging this feature allows us to guarantee that event payloads conforms to the expected data structure defined for that specific event receiver.

 ## CycloneDX bom schema